Logarithmic laws and unique ergodicity: Induction setup

 i.e., $a_{i+1}$ is obtained as a limit by shadowing the same saddle connection $\gamma$ which was shadowed by $a_i$.
 If $a_i\in\Sigma$, since $\Gamma$ is a closed loop, there is exactly one other edge $\gamma'\in\Gamma$ which contains $a_i$.
 In this case, we define $a_{i+1}$ to be

 where $r_i$ and $\sigma_i$ are the appropriate quantities obtained from shadowing $\gamma'$.
 We proceed recursively, given $a_i,\sigma_i$ and $r_i$, to obtain $a_{i+1}, \sigma_{i+1}$ and $r_{i+1}$.
-Since $\Gamma$ is a closed loop, after finitely many iterations of this process we shadow every edge in $\Gamma$ and return to $\delta = a_1$.
+Since $\Gamma$ is a closed loop, after finitely many iterations of this process we shadow every edge in $\Gamma$ and return to $ a_1$.
 Let $k$ be the number of these iterations.

-We claim that $k\leq 4(d+1)$ where $d$ is the number of cone points of $\omega$.
-First observe that once we have defined $a_d$ there exists a simple closed curve on the flat surface made up of saddle connections where the sum of the (unsigned) vertical and horizontal holonomies is at most the sum of the vertical and horizontal holonomies of the saddle connections in $\gamma$ from $\delta$ to $a_d$.
-This is because $r_d$ is defined as the number, maximum in absolute value, where there is no singularity between the vertical trajectory and the saddle connection $\gamma$ which it is shadowing.
-One can build a geodesic between the singularity which defines $r_d$ and $a_d$ so that the region between it and $\gamma$ is flat.
-If this happens $d$ times then the same singularity must occur at least twice and we therefore have a simple closed curve.
-If $k=4d$ then one of these closed curves has that both its horizontal and vertical holonomies at most half of that of $\Gamma$.
+We claim that $k< 4d$, where $d$ is the number of cone points of $\omega$.
+First observe that once we have defined $a_d$ there exists a simple closed curve on the flat surface made up of saddle connections where the sum of the (unsigned) vertical and horizontal holonomies is at most the sum of the vertical and horizontal holonomies of the saddle connections in $\gamma$ from $a_1$ to $a_d$.
+This happens for the following reason: for each shadowing triangle constructed when we go from $a_i$ to $a_{i+1}$, the geodesic segment connecting $a_i$ to $a_{i+1}$ is homotopic, relative to $\{a_i,a_{i+1}\}$, to the union of at most two geodesic segments, one connecting $a_i$ to some $\delta_i\in\Sigma$ and another connecting $\delta_i$ to $a_{i+1}$ (if $a_{i+1}\in\Sigma$ there is only the one geodesic segment connecting $a_i$ to $a_{i+1}$).
+Moreover, for each $i$, the vertical and horizontal holonomies of these two homotopic curves are the same.
+Doing this $d$ times we involve the $d+1$ singularities $a_1 = \delta_0,\delta_1,\dots, \delta_{d}$ in the different shadowing triangles.
+Thus the same singularity must occur at least twice and we therefore have a simple closed curve.
+Now, if $k\geq 4d$, then one of these closed curves has that both its horizontal and vertical holonomies at most half of that of $\Gamma$.
 So $\Gamma$ is never the systole contradicting our assumption.

 Let $\xi_1,\dots, \xi_k$ be the lengths of different segments of shadowing trajectories which emanate from the points $a_i\in\Gamma$.
 Then $\sum \xi_i=v(\Gamma) < |\Gamma|$.
 Thus the largest is at least $\frac {v(\Gamma)}{k}\geq \frac{v(\Gamma)}{4d}$. \end{proof}